MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

   // Use the service here.
   ...
 } catch (error) {
-  // Our preferred service provider is not available.
+  // The preferred service provider is not available.
   // Use a web-based payment flow instead. return;
 }